YashSarang/YashSarang/README.md

 - 👋 Hi, I’m @YashSarang
 - 👀 I’m interested in Innovative Tech and Competitive Gaming.
-- 🌱 I’m currently learning B.E in Artificial Intelligence and DAta Science.
+- 🌱 I’m currently learning B.E in Artificial Intelligence and Data Science.
 - 💞️ I’m looking to collaborate on any projects which would help me grow and learn more in the field of Data Science (Artificial Intelligence in particular).
 - 📫 You can reach me at yash.sarang9@gmail.com or at linkedin.com/yash-sarang